-This is the very first release of Illicium.
-Available through our cellar door at Langhorne Creek or online only.
+This was the very first release of Illicium however it is now SOLD OUT .
 The name comes from Illicium Verum, the Latin name for Star Anise.
 Star Anise is our most frequently discovered spice note and the design on our capsule.
 The other meaning of Illicium is ‘Enticing’ and we aim to make this wine to fit its name.
 Stayed tuned for the next vintage of this enticing wine and get yours before it's gone.
 Email email@example.com to reserve your case.

 Variety: Shiraz [50%] and Cabernet Sauvignon [50%]

 This is a bright glass of juicy and delicious red.
 The powerful, youthful and persistent fruit is layered with multifaceted spice and an accompaniment of floral aromas.
 The pure fruit satisfies the palate and is well harnessed within a structure of mellow oak.
 The long finish predicts a wine that will entice for a number of years.

 The Shiraz and Cabernet Sauvignon are fermented separately from two distinct parcels chosen for their greater vineyard character.
 Twelve months in barrel offers a better balanced structure.